White paper

 6 tips to dramatic play outdoors

 1. Motivate role play with intriguing themes: animals, houses, shops, traffic, and fairytales are easily transferred to children’s lived experiences and easier to start talking about.
 A car-theme is understood by most ages and opens the possibility of imagining going out into a wider, unknown world.
 When supporting play, care givers or parents can initiate the widening of the vocabulary: “Are you driving the car?
 Where are you going?
-Are you going to visit your grandparents?"
+Are you going to visit your grandparents?

 3. Increase play benefits by combining your themed setting with physical play activity also, for instance slides or climbing opportunities.

-4. Increase play duration by adding space and opportunity for breaks – for instance by having a patio with seating in a play house, or a table and benches inside it.
+4. Increase play duration by adding space and opportunity for breaks – for instance by having a patio with seating in a play house, or table and benches inside it.

 5. Increase the possible user numbers by offering play equipment designs that have more access and exit points and feature activities that span both inside and outside, for instance turntables or funnels.
 When there is no rear side to a design, the children can play house, car, or other themes from the outside, too.